Steve Carell: 2019–present: Career expansion

 Since May 2020, Carell also starred in the Netflix workplace comedy series Space Force, based on the proposed space warfare service branch of the United States Armed Forces: the United States Space Force.
 Carell created and produces Space Force with Greg Daniels, who created and produced The Office.
 Carell also wrote the pilot episode with Daniels.
 The show was renewed for a second season in November 2020.
 Carell starred in the political comedy film Irresistible, written and directed by Jon Stewart.
 The film was initially set for a theatrical release in May 2020.
 Due to the COVID-19 pandemic in the United States, the film was released on Premium VOD and selected theaters on June 26, 2020.
 In 2022, Carell reprised his role as Gru in the film Minions: The Rise of Gru.
 He also starred in (and served as executive producer for) FX on Hulu's ten-episode original series The Patient; in that series, Carell portrays a therapist who is imprisoned by a serial killer who wants to resist the urge to kill.
 Carell replaced Bill Murray, who contracted COVID-19, in Wes Anderson's Asteroid City (2023).

-In 2023, it was announced that Carell would be making his Broadway debut as the title role in the Lincoln Center revival of Anton Chekov's Uncle Vanya at the Vivian Beaumont Theatre.
+In 2023, it was announced that Carell would be making his Broadway debut as the title role in the Lincoln Center revival of Anton Chekov's Uncle Vanya at the Vivian Beaumont Theater.
 The production was directed by Lila Neugebauer and Carell starred alongside Alison Pill, William Jackson Harper, Alfred Molina, Anika Noni Rose and Jayne Houdyshell.